 | In-house radiologists | N/A | 80+ | Contracted | Yes |

-| Best for | Annual cardiac/metabolic | Annual cancer surveillance | Convenience + CT | One-visit deep baseline |
+| Best for | Annual cardiac | Cancer surveillance | Convenience + CT | One-visit baseline |

 Any honest guide has to name the criticism.
-The American College of Radiology has a longstanding position that whole-body MRI screening is not cost-efficient or effective at prolonging life for asymptomatic patients, and that such procedures will "lead to the identification of numerous nonspecific findings that will not ultimately improve patients' health but will result in unnecessary follow-up testing and procedures, as well as significant expense."
+The American College of Radiology has a longstanding position that whole-body MRI screening is not cost-efficient or effective at prolonging life for asymptomatic patients, warning such procedures will “lead to the identification of numerous nonspecific findings that will not ultimately improve patients’ health but will result in unnecessary follow-up testing and procedures, as well as significant expense.”
 The American College of Preventive Medicine makes a similar case.

 The objection boils down to false positives.
 A scan that flags something suspicious in an otherwise healthy patient kicks off biopsies, repeat imaging, anxiety, and occasionally surgery — all for a finding that was never going to become clinically significant.
-Ezra itself reports roughly 5% of scans produce a highly suspicious cancer finding requiring follow-up.
-Most of those turn out to be benign.
-The psychological cost and downstream medical cost of the workup is not zero.
+Ezra itself reports roughly 5% of scans produce a highly suspicious finding requiring follow-up; most turn out benign.
+The counter-argument, articulated by Ezra’s chief scientist Daniel Sodickson of NYU, is that active surveillance with repeat scans is already standard in higher-risk populations, and the real question is how to extend the safety net to lower-risk patients while controlling false-positive rates.

 Five situations genuinely justify flying for one of these scans.